Cher Wang

 Cher Wang (王雪紅 (Wáng Xuěhóng); born 15 September 1958) is a Taiwanese businesswoman and entrepreneur.
 As co-founder, chairperson (since 2007), and CEO (as of 2025) of HTC Corporation and integrated chipset maker VIA Technologies, she is one of the most successful women in computer technology.
 Wang's father was Wang Yung-ching, founder of the plastics and petrochemicals conglomerate Formosa Plastics Group and one of the wealthiest individuals in Taiwan before his death in 2008.
-As of 2014, she is listed as the 54th most powerful woman in the world by Forbes.
+In 2014, she was listed as the 54th most powerful woman in the world by Forbes.
+In 2025, Wang was appointed a Knight (Chevalière) of the Ordre des Arts et des Lettres by the French government.
+The honor recognized her role in pioneering the use of HTC Vive's extended reality (XR) and virtual reality (VR) technologies to create immersive cultural experiences, as well as her efforts in fostering technological and artistic collaboration between France and Taiwan.

 Early life and education

 Wang was born on 15 September 1958 in Taipei, Taiwan.
 She studied abroad at the College Preparatory School in Oakland, California, and earned her bachelor's degree in economics from the University of California, Berkeley, in 1981.